bright-coders-2/react-native-conference-app/README.md

 5. Users should be capable of addint events to their phone calendars
 6. Your code must implement unit tests with Jest and automated tests with Detox

+** Note: ** For the backend you can either make a full implementation using the programming language of your choice or create a mockup of the api using postman for example.